theneva/dissertation/src/tables/criteria-from-interviews.md

 | Multi-target deployment support | Can the system be deployed to both self-hosted machines and cloud providers? | True?
 | Dev/prod parity | Can the development and production environments be equal? | (Divergent, Similar, Equal)

-Table: Criteria identified via interviews
+Table: Criteria identified via interviews {#tbl:criteria-from-interviews}